JustinTimperio/bfg9k/README.md

         encryption key
   -output string
         output file
+  -replicas int
+        number of parity shards to use for Reed-Solomon encoding (default 25) -shards int
+        number of shards to use for Reed-Solomon encoding (default 100) -truncate
-  -type string
+        truncate the output video when all data is encoded -type string
         png or mkv
   -victim string
         victim png or mkv
-  -cores int
-        number of cores to use (default 32)
 ```

 ## Installation